swiftlang/swift/docs/SIL.rst

-`Dynamic dispatch`_ instructions such as ``class method`` require their method declaration reference to be uncurried to at least uncurry level 1 (which applies both the "this" argument and the method arguments), because uncurry level zero represents the application of the method to its "this" argument, as in ``foo.method``, which is where the dynamic dispatch semantically occurs in Swift.
+`Dynamic dispatch`_ instructions such as ``class method`` require their method declaration reference to be uncurried to at least uncurry level 1 (which applies both the "self" argument and the method arguments), because uncurry level zero represents the application of the method to its "self" argument, as in ``foo.method``, which is where the dynamic dispatch semantically occurs in Swift.